Family Support Networks

 FAMILY SUPPORT AND STRENGTHENING NETWORKS

 Family Support and Strengthening Networks have emerged organically across the country in cities, counties, and states.
 They connect, organize, and support programs working with families.
-These Networks consist of two or more Family Resource Centers or Family Strengthening organizations working together to ensure coordinated quality support for families.
+These Networks consist of two or more Family Strengthening organizations, including Family Resource Centers, working together to ensure coordinated quality support for families.

 The Networks serve as the backbone entity to leverage and coordinate the collective impact of their members.
 They create opportunities for service providers to meet formally and informally, exchange information, make connections, develop relationships, build capacity, and address challenges that no one organization could on its own.